xaliphostes/course-python/README.md

 ```sh
 node invert.js
 ```
-- In TypeScript (using deno)
-Info: Deno will ask you the permission to read the two files from your folder.
+- In TypeScript (using deno).
+Deno will ask you the permission to read the two files from your folder.
 ```sh
 deno run invert.ts
 ```